DoctorMcKay/node-globaloffensive/README.md

 var csgo = new GlobalOffensive(steamClient);
 ```

+### requestGame(shareCodeOrDetails)
+- `shareCodeOrDetails` - Either a share code as a string, or an object containing properties `matchId`, `outcomeId`, `token`

+**v2.2.0 or later is required to use this method**

+Requests stats for a historical game.
+Listen for the `matchList` event to get your response.

 ### requestLiveGames()

 Request a list of current live tournament games.
 This is the list you see in the client under Watch -> Live.
 Listen for the `matchList` event to get your response.

 ### requestRecentGames(steamid)

 Request a list of recent games (max.
 8).
 This is the list you see in the client under Watch -> Your Matches.
 Listen for the `matchList` event to get your response.

 ### requestLiveGameForUser(steamid)